Partly Cloudy Weather Forecast For Karachi - UrduPoint

 Partly Cloudy Weather Forecast For Karachi

-KARACHI, (UrduPoint / Pakistan Point News - 15th Sep, 2024) The Pakistan Meteorological Department on Sunday predicted hot and dry wealther for most parts of the Sindh province during the next 24 hours.
+KARACHI, (UrduPoint / Pakistan Point News - 16th Sep, 2024) The Pakistan Meteorological Department on Monday predicted hot and dry weather in most districts of the Sindh province during the next 24 hours.

 Mainly, hot and dry weather is likely to prevail in the province.